-Here, the question is not so much about being more effective and efficient about ideas, but to create a system that allows the business to scale up without the need to add resources proportionally.
-We have defined six steps that will help you to innovate at scale.
+To enhance innovation efficiency and success, a system needs to be in place that allows a business to scale up without the need to add resources proportionally.
+In the following, ee have defined six steps that will help you to innovate at scale.

 But how do you find out where you are right now and where to head in the future?
 You might want to take a step back.

 2. Understand the four states of disruption

 A good starting point to better understand your industry and the opportunities it offers are the Four States of Disruption.
 The matrix offers an index measuring an industry’s current level of disruption and susceptibility to future disruption.
 It also defines where innovation management in certain industries may go in the future and can help you to think of strategic actions to take next.

 - Durability.
 In this state, not much disruption is going on, and we mostly find traditional and mature industries (e.g., tires and rubbers, truck and bus industry).

 - Vulnerability.
 Due to high entry barriers, established companies currently benefit from low competition.
 Still, consumer expectations are starting to increase, and newcomers are entering the market with new technologies and smarter solutions, putting pressure on the industry to improve efficiency and performance.

 - Viability.
 This field is the playground for new industries that have undergone significant change in the short term.
 Disruption is a well-known component and no longer occurs as quickly and unexpectedly as before.

 - Volatility.
 The heat is on in this quadrant.
 Companies are confronted with a high level of disruption and are going to encounter even more changes in the near future.
 Industries such as consumer tech, hospitality, or investment banking are located here.

 For the quadrants, we suggest different impulses to focus on in your innovation management and strategy development.